What is Keto Flu

 Conclusion

 So what can you do if you feel like you’re in the keto flu?
 There’s no need to panic.
 As we’ve discussed, this is a normal effect of changing your diet.
-And although it might seem strange at first, once your body gets into ketosis, it’ll stop experiencing these symptoms and start feeling better.
+Once your body gets into ketosis, it’ll stop experiencing these symptoms and start feeling better.

 Facebook